DeformedSAS/CS-GO-Custom-Panorama-CS2-/README.md

-# CS2LikePanoramaForCSGO
+# CS2 panorama look for csgos panorama.
-This small project that i did for unknown reasons brings the CS2 ui look into CS:GO
+This small project that i did for unknown reasons brings the CS2 ui look onto CS:GO

 # There are some bugs here and there (Mostly in the pause menu for now as far as i'm aware) but overall is fully functional.